Couple electrocuted to death in Poonch

-Jammu: A man and his wife were electrocuted to death after they came in contact with a live wire during heavy rains in Jammu and Kashmir’s Poonch district this morning, police said.
+JAMMU: A man and his wife were electrocuted to death after they came in contact with a live wire during heavy rains in Poonch District on Monday morning, police said.

 The deceased – Murad Hussain (55) and Najma Begum – lived in Chiti Biti area here, they said.